Hai-Learning/Jest_Testing_Framework/README.md

 - Functional user flow tests (with Testing Library): more resilient to refactors (if the code changes in the behavior doesn't, then we don'tneed to update the tests.
 However, it is difficult to diagnose)
 - Note: code-based testing is possible with Testing Library: but not recommended ("opinionated")
 - Enzyme for projects with legacy test code

+### Data-test attributes

+- Data-test attribute to test rendering: top level element of component
+- Not just any component rendered! but it's actually the component that we wanted.
+- Why new attribute?
+Why not id or class? id and class have uses in production app; might get changed in the future, data-test is only for testing; conventional, but we could choose any name;
+- Don't want in production?
+Many people don't want these data test attributes to be in their production apps, they want their production apps to be smaller and more streamlined.
+- How to remove in production?

 #### Shallow Rendering